bjcosta/landscaping/pond/ponds.md

 > * capable of being filled with water to a depth greater than 30cm, and
 > * used, designed, manufactured or adapted for swimming, wading, paddling or any other human aquatic activity.

-There are however many extra documents since the original definition changing different aspects of pool and fencing regulations, though I didn't see any changes in the definition of swimming pool: https://www.fairtrading.nsw.gov.au/housing-and-property/building-and-renovating/pools-and-pool-safety/pool-fencing-requirements
+There are however many extra documents since the original definition changing different aspects of pool and fencing regulations, I didn't see any changes in the definition of swimming pool.
+Also I spoke with a Duty Planner from Wollongong Council and they said yes we will need a DA as it is deeper than 300 mm, but they also confirmed that it is not classified as a pool and thus will not require boundary fencing.
+The DA will need to outline this information. https://www.fairtrading.nsw.gov.au/housing-and-property/building-and-renovating/pools-and-pool-safety/pool-fencing-requirements